 Who’s to say which is better ?

 Each company offers their own special features.
 And whether it’s just getting ready for some early Christmas shopping or a personal treat-yourself moment, you can’t go wrong with either brand.

 (For those of you curious of the upgrade between the QuietComfort 35 and 25, here’s your quick and dirty breakdown.
 The Bose QuietComfort 35 series is a mere $50 upgrade from its previous model, the Bose QuietComfort 25, priced at $299.00 on Dell.com.
 With that $50, you’re paying for Bluetooth and wireless features to optimally work with noise cancellation technology.)

-Remember to enjoy the new toys and excellent quality in product.
-With Sennheiser, you are retaining exceptional quality in product without breaking the bank.
+Remember to enjoy the new toys and excellent quality of product.
+With Sennheiser, you are retaining exceptional quality in the product without breaking the bank.
 With Bose, you’re stepping into a separate world from your peers.
 The underlying tones and frequencies we pick up on a day-to-day are no longer visible.
-It’s pretty remarkable; but it comes with a bit of a cost.
+It’s pretty remarkable, but it comes with a bit of a cost.